consensyx/merkle-airdrop/README.md

 # Merkle Airdrop

-This project is inspired by Clique.
-To Review **ToBeOptimised** contract includes security implementation, gas optimization, and completes the Merkle proof.
+This project is inspired by **Clique**.

+To Review [ToBeOptimised](./contracts/ToBeOptimised.sol) contract includes security implementation, gas optimization, and completes the Merkle proof.

-The optimized code can be found in the **MerkleAirdrop** contract
+The optimized code can be found in the [MerkleAirdrop](./contracts/MerkleAirdrop.sol) contract

+## Audit opinion

-For audit opinions on the contract, please refer here
+The audit opinion on the contract is [here](./audit/Merkle-Airdrop-Audit.pdf)

 ## Command

 - Installation

 ```
 $ yarn install
 ```

 - Run Test

 ```
 $ npx hardhat test